onparallel/parallel-claude-test/client/docs/terms/en.md

 ## 10. REFUNDS

 - PARALLEL shall refund the User the total amount paid in the event that User terminates the use of the Services for Purchase within 30 days from its purchase.
-To such extent, the User shall contact PARALLEL through refund@parallel.so.
+To such extent, the User shall contact PARALLEL through refund@onparallel.com.

 ## 11. SUPPORT

-- In case of doubt regarding the Services, the User may contact PARALLEL by sending an email at hello@parallel.so.
+- In case of doubt regarding the Services, the User may contact PARALLEL by sending an email at hello@onparallel.com.
-- The User may also consult the issues raised through support@parallel.so.
+- The User may also consult the issues raised through support@onparallel.com.

 ## 12. LIMITATION OF LIABILITY